 Jan Commelin (1629-1696) published this work.
 He was an independent merchant and led the wholesale trading of medicinal plants in Amsterdam, and soon a garden of medicinal plants as well which later grew into the „Hortus Botanicus Amsterdam“, one of the oldest botanical gardens of all.
 This was the threshold of importation of plants into Europe on an enormous scale.
 The Dutch East India Company alone was able to procure many unknown plants and seeds from its overseas possessions.
 In 1683, Commelin published the first book of the flora of the Netherlands under the title „Catalogus plantarum indigenarum Hollandiae“.

 The collecting of plant material from around the world necessitated the creation of receiving stations.
 Here, this material was registered, researched, and further distributed.
 The first botanical universities and their gardens emerged as a result.

 The oleander varieties which came to Europe from various regions of Asia over the course of time brought “the Indian blood” which can alter the flower shape and color as well as the form of seed pants.
 In addition to that, fragrance, which the flower of the Mediterranean oleander did not possess, was a new development.
 Scholars collected and described these new oleander cultivars over a long period of time.
-Today’s technology allows us to leaf through botanical records and pant lists from the past. (plantillustrations.org) Among paintings of flowers from that time, many beautiful oleanders are depicted; a fascinating circumstance, when one considers how many wars and how much unrest was shaking Europe at that time.
+Today’s technology allows us to leaf through botanical records and plant lists from the past (Onomatologia Botanica Completa).
+A fascinating circumstance, when one considers how many wars and how much unrest was shaking Europe at that time.